 At the time, the Canada-based software company had just been named by Fast Company as one of the ten most innovative retail companies and was onboarding new merchants onto their cloud-based e-commerce platform at a nice clip.

 In fact, over the next four years, Shopify grew fast—from 20,000 merchants to more than 300,000.
-The company, in the meantime, rapidly scaled to keep up with their customer base and has been busy outsizing expectations ever since.
-They’ve remained at the industry’s forefront by offering timely integrations with payment providers like Apple Pay and with emerging messaging platforms like Facebook Messenger, and by partnering with Amazon.
-Yet during that first flood of new business, Shopify quickly realized that their teams were struggling to onboard and support new merchants—in large part because the tools in place weren’t equipped for the deluge of new requests.
+The company, in the meantime, rapidly scaled to keep up with its customer base and has been busy outsizing expectations ever since.
+Shopify has remained at the industry’s forefront by offering timely integrations with payment providers like Apple Pay and with emerging messaging platforms like Facebook Messenger, and by partnering with Amazon.
+Yet during that first flood of new business, Shopify quickly realized its teams were struggling to onboard and support new merchants—in large part because the tools in place weren’t equipped for the deluge of new requests.

 “The tool we had was really slowing us down,” admitted Chris Wilson, Director of Technical Support.
 “Reporting was tough for us, and the tool impeded our ability to interact with merchants.”

-At the time, the customer support team was using Assistly, which became Desk.com, and latency issues forced agents to open 5 to 6 tickets at a time to help mitigate slow load times.
+At the time, Shopify’s customer support team was using Assistly, which became Desk.com, and latency issues forced agents to open 5 to 6 tickets at a time to help mitigate slow load times.
 Thus began the hunt for a new solution.
-After hearing good things about Zendesk, they decided to take a closer look.
+After hearing good things about Zendesk, the team decided to take a closer look.

 “We fell in love with Zendesk from the get-go,” Wilson said.
 “The product was great, but the support that came with it was tremendous as well.
 Everyone we interacted with was invested in our success.”